What training opportunities are available through the Health and Human Services Commission?

 Where can I find the top 10 cited deficiencies for Health and Life Safety Code?

 Visit the Long-term Care Provider Web-based Training Page for additional trainings, including the Most Frequently Cited Deficiencies, Writing Acceptable Plans of Correction, Complaint and Incident Intake and Plans of Removal.

 Can HHSC Long-term Care Regulatory Services surveyors provide technical assistance?

-According to the Centers for Medicare and Medicaid Services (CMS), surveyors are permitted to provide reference information regarding best practices to help facilities develop additional sources and networking tools for program enhancement.
-However, after informing the facility of the deficient practice, the surveyor cannot prescribe how to correct it.
-CMS guidance is as follows: “Frequently, the explanation will embody the action needed to correct the problem.
-In situations where there may be several possible causes, it is not the surveyor’s responsibility to delve into the facility’s policies and procedures to determine the root cause of the deficiency."
-[Ref: Federal: State Operations Manual, Section 2727]
+According to the Centers for Medicare and Medicaid Services (CMS), when deficiencies are found, the surveyor may provide an explanation to the provider concerning the deficiency to help the provider understand why the requirement is not met.
+However, after informing the facility of a deficient practice, the surveyor cannot prescribe how to correct it.
+Per the State Operations Manual (PDF), CMS guidance is as follows: “Frequently, the explanation will embody the action needed to correct the problem.
+In situations where there may be several possible causes for the deficiency, it is not the surveyor’s responsibility to delve into the facility’s policies and procedures to determine the root cause of the deficiency or to sift through various alternatives to suggest an acceptable remedy.”
+(State Operations Manual section 2727).

 Where can I find the HHSC Long-term Care Regulatory Services Annual Report?

 Download the Long-term Care Regulatory Services Annual Report (PDF).

 Where can I find information about resident rights?

 General information about rights as a person with a disability can be found on the Your Rights Page.
 Specific information about a resident’s rights in an ICF/IID can be found in the ICF/IID Rights Handbook (PDF).